-The price of prescription drugs has risen alarmingly and without justification.
-It's a major financial burden for families like ours, especially senior citizens, and anyone with a chronic medical condition.
-It’s wrong!
+The price of prescription drugs has risen alarmingly and seemingly without reason.
+It's a major financial burden for many residents, especially senior citizens and anyone with a chronic medical condition.

-So I joined with many of my colleagues to co-sponsor a bill to bring transparency to drug prices, and in time lower your costs.
+So I joined with many of my colleagues to support a bill to bring transparency to drug prices, and in time lower your costs.
 The bill (HB 5384) contains five key measures:

 - Drug companies must justify price increases when the price of a drug jumps by 20 percent in one year or by 50 percent over three years.